kdavis46/karithru-agentic-system/README.md

+# KarithruAI
-# FulfillAI — Agentic Order Fulfillment System
+ — Agentic Order Fulfillment System

-FulfillAI is an autonomous, governance-aware AI system designed to automate the end-to-end hardware order fulfillment lifecycle.
-The system processes incoming customer orders from email receipt through fulfillment confirmation, while enforcing strict validation, auditability, and human-in-the-loop escalation controls.
+KarithruAI is a deterministic, agentic execution system designed to carry operational workflows from input to outcome with human-in-the-loop governance.

 This project demonstrates **spec-driven development**, deterministic decision logic, and enterprise-grade operational design principles rather than model-centric experimentation.